 January 10, 2007 TASER is well known for its advanced personal protection devices (AKA stun guns or non-lethal weapons) which have now been on the market for five years and are widely used by law enforcement personnel.
 Now the company aims to give the general consumer an effective way of defending themselves, with the unveiling its new consumer-model US$300 TASER C2 Personal Protector at the Consumer Electronics Show.
 The TASER C2 is powered by lithium batteries, has a 15-foot range, a 10 year shelf life, and can shock up to 50 people without replacing the battery.
 There's also a single use cartridge you can clip on to shoot electrodes.
 The TASER C2 also incorporates a public safety background check technology called SureCheck.
 TASER C2 units are shipped in an inactivated state and cannot be used until the end user successfully completes a background check using a secure web site.
 If approved after the check, the user is issued an activation code unique to their serial number.
 If you were figuring this non-lethal gizmo would be ideal and humane way to rob banks, think again, because each time the C2 is used, it disperses 20-30 bits of serialized confetti, which identifies the owner of the TASER system.
 First shipments are scheduled for April, 2007.
 That's TASER co-founder and chairman Tom Smith with the new C2 - and inside are lots of images of playboy girls because TASER and Playboy co-sponsor a racing car which was used on the stand at CES.

-« Back to The TASER C2 Personal Protector
+Read the full article: The TASER C2 Personal Protector